The intelligence being provided

 Data helps us to discover how many people have different types of cancer and rare diseases.
 We use this information to improve how patients are treated after diagnosis.

-Data helps us to understand how different treatment affect patient outcomes and how treatments vary between hospitals.
+Data helps us to understand how different treatments affect patient outcomes and how treatments vary between hospitals.

 Data helps us to compare survival rates and outcomes with other countries and monitor the impact of efforts to diagnose diseases earlier.